bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     | `consumerEndpoint`    | Domain that the Runtime Group uses automatically (port 8000, internal.<EDGE_DOMAIN>)  |
     | `hostedOrganizations` | List of all the organizations that are permitted to use this particular Runtime Group |

-## Create runtime group gateway
+## Register a runtime group gateway

-As a System Owner, you perform this task.
+As a System Admin, you perform this task.
 Once complete, you can set up the default routing policies for this runtime group.

 !!! warning "Registration is not a safe retry"